Flared Wingwalls, Full Height Headwalls and Cutoff Walls

 More information: Hydraulics Manual, Section 6.3.1: Structure Type Selection

 Figure 26: Brush Brook along Camel’s Hump Road in Huntington, VT (left); unnamed stream along Flint Road in Williamstown, VT (right).
 A shallow bedrock profile within the vicinity of the structure indicates that ledge may be encountered during excavation.
 Solid rock removal is known to be a costly and time-consuming process.
 It may be desirable to consider structures founded on footings, such as an open bottom arch.
-With this type of structure, a subfooting may be poured directly on ledge, creating a flat surface with which scour resistant substructure may be founded.
+With this structure type, a subfooting may be poured directly on ledge, creating a flat surface with which scour resistant substructure may be founded.

 Open Bottom Structures